khaldi-med/C_language/notes.md

 `
     &   (ampersand)	bitwise conjunction: requires exactly two “1s” to provide “1” as the result
-    |   (bar)	bitwise disjunction: requires at least one “1” to provide “1” as the result
+    |   (bar)	bitwise disjunction: requires at least one “1” to provide “1” as the resultn
     ~   (tilde)	bitwise negation: requires only one “1” to provide “1” as the result ^   (caret)	bitwise exclusive or: (is one argument and) requires “0” to provide “1” as the result `